SilenceTheEcho/SilenceTheEcho/index.md

 # Silence the Echo

-Welcome to **Silence The Echo**, the place where broad-minded people come to improve their minds and test their convictions.
+### Welcome to **Silence The Echo**, the place where broad-minded people come to improve their minds and test their convictions.

 We all know how good it feels to find someone who sees eye-to-eye with us on the things that matter most.
+As Aldous Huxley explains,

+> “To associate with other like-minded people in small, purposeful groups is for the great majority of men and women a source of profound psychological satisfaction.”  --*Beyond the Mexique Bay*

+But there's a thorn buried in that "psychological satisfaction"; when we are exposed only to opinions with which we ourselves agree, it is all to easy to convince ourselves that there **are** no other valid opinions.
+We come to see those who disagree as separate, different, "other".
+Building bridges of **__goodwill__**, of **__understanding__**, of **__policy which meets common goals__** becomes increasingly difficult.

+What can we, the tolerant and open-minded people who deplore the chasms opening in society today, combat the natural human tendency to cleave to that which is comfortable?
+How can we refrain from listening only to the echo chamber of those who agree with us?
+Ralph Waldo Emerson said it best:

+> "God offers to every mind its choice between truth and repose.
+Take which you please, — you can never have both.
+Between these, as a pendulum, man oscillates.
+He in whom the **__love of repose__** predominates will accept the first creed, the first philosophy, the first political party he meets, — most likely his father's.
+He gets rest, commodity, and reputation; but he shuts the door of truth.
+He in whom the **__love of truth__** predominates will keep himself aloof from all moorings, and afloat.
+He will **__abstain from dogmatism__**, and recognize all the opposite negations, between which, as walls, his being is swung.
+He **__submits to the inconvenience of suspense and imperfect opinion__**, but he is a candidate for truth, as the other is not, and respects the highest law of his being."

+## The Echo Chamber is Silenced

-The goal of this site is to provide more accurate and balanced content to social media users.
+The goal of this site is to provide more accurate and balanced content to discerning, thoughtful social media users who wish to avoid listening only to their own echoes.
+We will perform a customized digital analysis of your social media.
+Then, you will have to tools to easily improve the factual accuracy of the digital media you see, and expose yourself to a broader range of viewpoints on today's most important events.

-How It Works:
+## How It Works:

-In order to provide users with a more balanced social media experience, Silence The Echo will first need permission to access your social media news feed.
-Once permission is granted, Silence The Echo will review the Media Outlet content providers in your feed and will generate a Map of Influence regarding the political bias and information accuracy ratings within 24 hours.
-Once your request has been completed, you will be notified either by email or SMS text with a link to access your individual Map of Influence.
-You will then be able to request recommendations from more balanced or more accurrate content providers from your Map of Influence page.
+In order to provide you with a more balanced social media experience, **Silence The Echo** will first need permission to access your social media news feed.
+Then, we'll review the media content providers in your feed.
+Within 24 hours, we'll generate a custom-made **Echo Chamber Report** detailing the political bias and information accuracy of the media you see every day.
+You'll get an e-mail or a text with a link to access your individual report.
+You will then be able to request recommendations from more balanced or more accurrate media providers from our web site.

 [Create an Account](signup.html)